Sn1F3rt/bench-sh/README.md

 ## Issues/Suggestions

-If you would like to report any issues with the script, any of the speedtest servers or suggest an improvement in general, please create an issue on this GitHub repository.
+If you would like to report any issue with the script, any of the speedtest servers or suggest an improvement in general, please create an issue on this GitHub repository.

 ## License